-Imagine our wonder recently, then, when one of our customers hit a home run on their validation phase, completing all the validation for a complex application in a 5 days – how did they do it?
+Imagine our wonder recently, then, when one of our customers, Lakeland Health of southwest Michigan, hit a home run on their validation phase, completing all the validation for a complex application in a 5 days – how did they do it?
 What are the secrets?!
 Before we reveal the secret sauce, first a quick look at what wasn’t the secret.

 So, what did it take to be the gold standard of validation?

 Ok, this one wasn’t much of a surprise.
 We’ve always related the time spent on metric definitions to the efficiency of validation.
 What this team did better than others was have a clear understanding of how the metric workbook would be used during validation, so they could thoroughly populate it to support that use.
 Because the team working on validation didn’t have equal expertise in the workflows driving the metrics, the metric workbook had to be populated with information that leveled the playing field, with a lot of specifics about the source values, the configuration variables, and SQL queries for each metric.
 Which leads to our next secret…

 Secret #2: Expertise in SQL

 We knew that SQL expertise was important, but we were surprised that it was more important than workflow expertise for the validation team.
 Each member of the team utilized their expertise in SQL to both better understand the metrics they were validating and to validate the metric calculations themselves.
 They also used queries to creatively check that the raw data tied, so if a number still wasn’t tying in the UI, the problem could be more localized for faster troubleshooting.